 How To Pay Less IBI Tax On Your Property In Spain

 All property owners in Spain have to pay the annual IBI tax (Impuesto de Bienes Inmuebles), regardless of whether the property is in use or not.
-Trying to reduce the rate charged is not easy, but it is possible, take a look at what we’ve found.
+Trying to reduce the rate charged is not easy, but in some cases it’s possible.

-Most municipalities in Spain will offer a small reduction, up to 5% in some towns, if you pay by direct debit.
-Often the direct debit is split 60/40, with the 5% reduction applied on the second payment.
+Most municipalities in Spain will offer a small reduction of around 5% if you pay by direct debit.
+Often the direct debit is split 60/40, with the reduction applied on the second payment.
 Other Ayuntamientos will let you pay monthly with a reduction prorated across all months.

 Even if you don’t get a reduction, paying by direct debit ensures that you don’t forget and end up paying interest due to late payment.
 The Town Hall is only obliged to send you a payment notification the first time you have to pay the IBI, in subsequent years reminders may be covered by the publication of an official notice.

-For families that have three or more children, discounts of up to 90% of the IBI are available.
-The exact amount will depend not only on where you live but also on the value of your property.
+For families that have three or more children, discounts of up to 90% of the IBI tax are available.
+The exact amount will depend on where you live and the value of your property.

 Additionally single-parent families with two or more children can also request a discount in most locations in Spain.

-If you’ve installed solar panels then the Town Hall is authorised to offer a discount of up to 50%.
-This discount is normally applied for each of the three years following installation.
+If you’ve installed solar panels then the Town Hall is authorised to offer a discount.
+This discount could be up to 50% off your bill and is normally applied for three years following installation.

-Live in a castle?
 Listed buildings (patrimonio historico) or those that pay a very small IBI tax (up to around 12€) are exempt from payment.
-Also properties that have suffered from some type of natural disaster (such as storm damage) could be exempt for a period.
+Also properties that have suffered from some type of natural disaster (such as storm or earthquake damage) could be exempt for a period.

 You can deduct IBI payments from the rental income when declaring for tax purposes.
 In this way you‘ll pay less income tax.